Dana Monroe: Reception

 Susan Knox of the Daily Mirror described Dana as a "brunette beauty" and noted that Smith is a talented actress.
 Knox added that Dana and Bobby's relationship "has kept fans gripped" and felt that it would continue to do so in forthcoming scenes.
 The Daily Mirror reported that viewers of EastEnders were "delighted" to see Dana kiss Bobby, specifically due to the lack of social distancing during the scenes.
 Viewers were "happy to witness some normality again", since the impact of the COVID-19 pandemic on television meant that cast members on the soap had to socially distance.
 The scene of Bobby stopping Dana from leaving Walford was nominated for Feel Good Moment at the 2021 Inside Soap Awards.
 Smith was also nominated in the newcomer categories at the 2021 I Talk Telly Awards and Digital Spy Reader Awards for her portrayal of Dana.
 Viewers were horrified by Dana's attack from the Islamophobic gang, with many Tweeting that the attack was too violent and hoping that Dana would be okay.

 After scenes of Harvey and Aaron being casually racist, the Metro's Calli Kitson appreciated that Dana is nothing like them, adding that viewers have noticed the difference too.
 OK! magazine wrote that Dana "lights up screens" and that she has proved popular with viewers.
 Metro's Duncan Lindsay said that it is not common a soap character is genuinely nice and has no ulterior motives so Dana is a "breath of fresh air" for EastEnders.
 Smith noted that she had received numerous messages from fans "saying they love her, she has a heart of gold and they want to protect her", as well as complimenting her acting skills.
 In February 2022, Inside Soap's Kate White wrote that Dana and Bobby are an "adorable duo" and hoped that their families would allow them to stay together.
+White's colleague, Alice Penwill, wrote that Bobby and Dana are "the definition of love's young dream".
 Smith told the magazine that she was surprised to have such a positive reaction to the couple.